R&I Security

 In line with LSE’s Research for the World strategy, the guidance below aims to ensure that our research and the way in which researchers operate is conducted to the highest professional standards and meets regulatory requirements, to facilitate external research collaboration to strengthen research excellence and partnership opportunities.

 A quick summary of each is set out in the table below, with more detail on each in subsequent sections.
-Guidance and information about Export control is supported by the LSE legal team in the Secretary’s division.
+Guidance and information about Export control is supported by the LSE Central Legal Team in the Secretary’s Division.
+Guidance and Information about FIRS is supported by the Governance & Ethics Team in the Secretary’s Division.
+Guidance and Information about NSI and Trusted Research is supported by the R&I Contract’s and Due Diligence Team.

-National Security and Investment Act (NS&I) Trusted Research Foreign Influence Registration Scheme
+National Security and Investment Act (NSI Act) Trusted Research Foreign Influence Registration Scheme (FIRS)

 National Security and Investment Act (NS&I)